Create connected metrics in Power BI

 - Connecting both values to data in an existing Power BI report.

 This article is about connecting the values to data in an existing Power BI report.
 Connected values change whenever the underlying data is updated.
-To learn about creating manual values, see Create a manual goal in the article Create scorecards and manual goals.
+To learn about creating manual values, see Create a manual metric in the article Create scorecards and manual metrics.

 Connect values to data